austinauyeung/C9/README.md

 - Number of grid levels
 - Grid persistence after clicking in the final grid
 - Grid opacity
-- Hide grid numbers
+- Grid number visibility
-- Adjust grid line visibility
+- Grid line visibility

 #### Instructions
 - The default activation key is the pound (#) key.